MSD-IRIMAS/VR-Instruments-in-Godot/README.md

 ## Instalation
 ### From the binaries
-Download the relevent zip file from the releases page, unzip it and execute the program.
+Download the relevent executable file from the releases page and execute the program.

 ### From the source
 1. Clone the repository.